Frequently Asked Questions

 International Students: International students (non-US citizens, non-Permanent Residents) have an enrollment hold that Bechtel International Center will release upon confirmation that you have arrived to Stanford.

-Once you enroll in courses and submit a Study List, enrollment verifications can be obtained online through Axess.
-However, as a new student, you cannot enroll in Autumn Quarter courses until your New Student Enrollment Hold is released during NSO.
-If you need verification for scholarship or insurance purposes, you should first inform the scholarship agency or insurance company that new students will not be able to enroll in courses until September; thus, enrollment verifications will not be available until after that date.
+Once you enroll in courses and submit a Study List, enrollment certifications can be obtained online through Axess.
+However, as a new first-year student, you cannot enroll in Autumn Quarter courses until your New Student Enrollment Hold is released during NSO.
+If you need verification for scholarship or insurance purposes, you should first inform the scholarship agency or insurance company that new students will not be able to enroll in courses until September; thus, enrollment certifications will not be available until after that date.
 Sometimes a copy of your acceptance letter will suffice or companies will provide an extension.
-If you still need proof of enrollment, please send an email to email@example.com and we will provide a letter of explanation.
+If you still need proof of enrollment, please send an email to firstname.lastname@example.org and we will provide a letter of explanation.

 Online written language placement tests are offered June through August.
 Schedule information and more details can be found on the Language Center's website.
-The placement tests are necessary if you are trying to fulfill the language requirement or if you plan to continue classes in a language with which you have familiarity.
+The placement tests are necessary if you are trying to fulfill the Language Requirement or if you plan to continue classes in a language with which you have familiarity.
 Placement tests may diagnose you as needing one to three quarters of additional study for the language before the requirement can be fulfilled.
 Placement test results are valid for one year.

 If you have already submitted your Forms and the deadline has not yet passed, send an email to email@example.com indicating your requested change and we will help you make the change.